mike-lambert/python-docker-management/README.md

 Simplify management of tons of look-the-same containers without using heavyweight tools like Kubernetes.

 ### Live case
-I am an operator of proxies and VPNs, which are used by people in oder to circumvent government-influenced censorship.
+I am an operator of proxies and VPNs, which are used by people in order to circumvent government-influenced censorship.
 So, I need to run the same tools against slightly different configs.
 I need to do this on various hosts, because some host could be banned in target audience jurisdiction.
 Moreover, I need to do it quick in order to minimize downtime.